- No 24V reaching the Rc (cooling) wire

 Symptoms

-- Heat not turning on
+- Cooling will not turn on

-- Thermostat going offline
+- Thermostat loses power or drops offline

 Recognize these?
 Here's what usually causes it.